-Resolutions made from the false self serve to fuel the ego, not the authentic self.
 In order to stick to these kinds of resolutions, we often employ and tyrannize ourselves with a harsh inner critic or inner perfectionist – both fuelled by a ‘Victorian’ and punitive style of will.
 There are two major problems here.
 Firstly, the goal might be what we want but is it what we need?
 Secondly, when we find ourselves losing commitment, we lack empathy and compassion for ourselves, resulting in feeling like a failure (once again!).

 Change requires more than strong will